Sue Gray partygate report: The key findings at a glance

 - A number of people gathered in the Cabinet Room for a pre-planned event with food, alcohol and soft drinks

-- Cleo Watson, a No 10 special adviser, informed the investigation that she had been asked to organise the event
+- Cleo Watson, a No 10 special adviser, said she had been asked to organise it

 - The prime minister and the chancellor had no advance knowledge of the event, which lasted about 30 minutes